Straightedge and compass construction: Constructible points

-One can associate an algebra to our geometry using a Cartesian coordinate system made of two lines, and represent points of our plane by vectors.
+We can associate an algebra to our geometry using a Cartesian coordinate system made of two lines, and represent points of our plane by vectors.
 Finally we can write these vectors as complex numbers.

 Using the equations for lines and circles, one can show that the points at which they intersect lie in a quadratic extension of the smallest field F containing two points on the line, the center of the circle, and the radius of the circle.
 That is, they are of the form $x + y = \sqrt{k}$, where x, y, and k are in F.

 Since the field of constructible points is closed under square roots, it contains all points that can be obtained by a finite sequence of quadratic extensions of the field of complex numbers with rational coefficients.
-By the above paragraph, one can show that any constructible point can be obtained by such a sequence of extensions.
+By the above paragraph, any constructible point can be obtained by such a sequence of extensions.
 As a corollary of this, one finds that the degree of the minimal polynomial for a constructible point (and therefore of any constructible length) is a power of 2.
 In particular, any constructible point (or length) is an algebraic number, though not every algebraic number is constructible; for example, ∛2 is algebraic but not constructible.